Grape Jam Recipe (No Pectin)

 Canning Grape Jam…

-Step 5 – pack the jars.
+Step five – pack the jars.
 Fill the water bath canner with enough water to cover the jars by about an inch.
 Place it on the stovetop and bring the water to a gentle boil (you can do this as the jam is cooking).
 Wash the jars, lids, and bands well with hot water and soap (since we are going to process the jam for 10 minutes, there is no need to sanitize the jars).

 Use a ladle or a spoon and the canning funnel to fill the jars with the jam.
 Make sure to leave 1/2 inch of headspace.
 Use the bubble remover to scrape the inside of the jar to remove any air bubbles.
 Then use a damp paper towel to clean the rim of the jar before you center the lid and close the jar with the band fingertight.

-Step 6 – process the jars.
+Step Six – process the jars.
 Place the jars on the rack of the canner and lower them into the boiling water.
 Cover the canner with its lid and process the jars in boiling water for 10 minutes if you live at an altitude under 1000 feet.
 Adjust processing time according to the table above if you live in higher elevations.

 Once processing time is up, turn the heat off and uncover the canner.
 Let the jars hang out in the hot water for five minutes before you remove them.
 Use the jar lifters to remove the jars from the canner.
 Place them on a kitchen towel on the counter to cool completely overnight.

-Once the jars have cooled completely check to see if they are all sealed by pressing the center of the lid.
-If there is no movement there this means that the jars are sealed and ready for storage.
+Once the jars have cooled completely, check to see if they are all sealed by pressing the center of the lid.
+If there is no movement there, this means that the jars are sealed and ready for storage.
 If you have a jar that didn’t seal, you can keep it in the fridge and use it first or you can try to process it again.

 I like storing my jars without the bands since they tend to rust and make it hard to open the jar months later.
 So remove the bands and wipe your jars before placing them in the pantry.
 Grape jam should last for up to 18 months on the shelf.

-Grape Jam Without Pectin
+Grape Jam (No Pectin)

 Grape jam is sweet and delicious!
 This recipe uses less sugar and no store-bought pectin.